 - a.
 The developable land for residential uses comprises no more than 3.9 Ha lying within the Built Up Area Boundary of Policy AR1; - b.
-The residential scheme delivers approx. 90 dwellings comprising a mix of open market, affordable and Community Land Trust homes in accordance with Local Plan policies with an emphasis on homes suitable for first time buyers or those looking to rent their first home; - c.
-Development proposals incorporate and safeguard land for the future provision of a D1 and/or D2 community use(s) to be agreed with the Town Council: - d.
-The layout and heights of buildings have full regard to the Local Plan policy requirements in relation to the location of the land within the setting of: - the South Downs National Park; - of Arundel: and - of the heritage assets at Tortington Priory; - e.
-A biodiversity strategy is prepared and approved by the local planning authority to incorporate measures that ensure no net loss of effective foraging and roosting habitat for the Bewick's Swan population of the Arun Valley Special Protection Area in accordance with Local Plan policies and deliver a net gain in general biodiversity value, where possible, on site; - f.
-The road access to the developable land is made from a new junction on Ford Road in a location and of a type to be agreed with the highways authority, but with an emergency vehicle access to Dalloway Road; - g.
-Pedestrian and cycling access points are provided off Ford Road, Priory Lane, Dalloway Road, High Ridge Close and Priory Road of a specification to be agreed with the highways authority;
+The residential scheme delivers approx. 90 dwellings comprising a mix of open market and affordable homes in accordance with Local Plan policies with an emphasis on homes suitable for first time buyers or those looking to rent their first home; - c.
+The opportunity to deliver some of the homes on the site by the Arundel Community Land Trust is given full consideration; - d.
+The planning application includes land for the future provision of a D1 and/or D2 community use(s) to be agreed with the Town Council; - e.
+The layout and heights of buildings have full regard to the Local Plan policy requirements in relation to the location of the land within the setting of: - the South Downs National Park: - of Arundel; and - of the heritage assets at Tortington Priory; - f.
+A biodiversity strategy is prepared and approved by the local planning authority to incorporate measures that ensure no net loss of effective foraging and roosting habitat for the Bewick's Swan population of the Arun Valley Special Protection Area in accordance with Local Plan policies and deliver a net gain in general biodiversity value, where possible, on site; - g.
+The road access to the developable land is made from a new junction on Ford Road in a location and of a type to be agreed with the highways authority, but with an emergency vehicle access to Dalloway Road; - Pedestrian and cycling access points are provided off Ford Road, Priory Lane, Dalloway Road, High Ridge Close and Priory Road of a specification to be agreed with the highways authority;